mathias/iron_fuzz/README.md

 [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US)

 All content is Creative Commons, except for the music, which is copyright the original artists.
+See [CONTRIBUTIONS](CONTRIBUTIONS) file for information on this month's artists.

 ## Who did this?